UMPIRES WANTED

 Coaches!
 Attend a Coaches Clinic and Collingwood Baseball will pay the costs of those clinics

-All Head Coaches need Initiation course
+All Head Coaches need the initiation course

 Contact informationcmba@gmail.com for more information